byoseph3/temp_repo_cs3210/README.md

 ## Graded Questions

-Answer the following on Canvas:
+Answer the following on Gradescope:

 1. To what address is the stack initialized during the bootloading process?
    (Another way to answer this is to ask yourself what's the bottom of the